Researchers conducting human subjects research are REQUIRED to comply with:

 - 32.1-162.22.
 Human cloning prohibited; civil penalty

 Old Dominion University has established an Institutional Review Board (IRB) and five college committees to review all proposed research involving human subjects to ensure that the subjects' rights and welfare are adequately protected.
 The IRB is composed primarily of faculty members from disciplines in which research involving human subjects is integral to that discipline's work, as well members from the community whose primary interests are non-scientific.
 The human subjects review process is administered through the Office of Research.
-Researchers are REQUIRED to comply with the Old Dominion University Procedures for Review of Human Subjects Research.
+Researchers are REQUIRED to comply with the Old Dominion University IRB Policies and Procedures.

 Application Process & IRB Meeting Dates

-Human Subjects Research Decision Tree indicates whether you should submit the proposal to your College Committee or the IRB.
+The Human Subjects Research Decision Tree indicates whether you should submit the proposal to your College Committee or the IRB.
 Researchers may also want to review OHRP's Human Subject Regulations Decision Charts.
 Researchers whose study is not federally regulated (i.e., is not federally funded and does not take place on federal property) and who believe their study is exempt from state law shall complete an application for exempt research.
-See the Application Form for Exempt Research.
-Submit 5 copies of the application and associated materials to your college committee chair.
-Check your Dean's office for details.
+A copy of the exempt application can be found in the Forms and Templates section of IRBNet.

-All others must complete the Human Subject Research Review Application Form.
-The responsible project investigator (RPI), or a member of the research team familiar with the project, should attend the Institutional Review Board (IRB) meetings regarding the project.
+All others must complete the Human Subject Research Review Application Form which can be found in IRBNet.
+The Principle Investigator (PI), or a member of the research team familiar with the project, should attend the Institutional Review Board (IRB) meetings regarding the project.

 |Submission Deadline||Meeting Date|